© John Wiley & Sons A/S. Published by John Wiley & Sons Ltd

 • Social science research on the psychological and behavioural aspects of living with or being at risk of genetic disease

-Clinical Genetics aims to become a leading journal in the field by keeping the reader up-to-date on the latest developments in current literature, providing on-line access and publishing research of the highest quality.
+Editorial Policy.
+Clinical Genetics aims to be a leading journal by keeping the reader up-to-date on the latest developments in the field, providing on-line access and publishing research of the highest quality.

-The Editorial Board is dedicated to a rapid response to authors and the rapid publication of manuscripts.
+We are committed to provide a rapid publication of manuscripts.
 Accepted manuscripts are normally published within 12 weeks after critical review and acceptance.

 Clinical Genetics employs a plagiarism detection system.
 By submitting your manuscript to this journal you accept that your manuscript may be screened for plagiarism against previously published works.